Legal

 10. Automated decision-making

 We do not use automated decision-making with legal or similarly significant effect on you, within the meaning of Quebec Law 25 §12.1.
 The attorney's merit opinion is authored by a licensed lawyer.
+Frederick Chernoff, Esq., is a U.S. attorney licensed by the State Bar of California (License No. 342412).

 11. Contact